The world you know, as you never knew it.

 Mapping and Geo-Information at the Technion offer two study tracks – a four year degree track in Mapping and Geo-Information Engineering and a three year undergraduate degree in Mapping Science and Geo-Information.
 Students can specialize in three study tracks: digital mapping and geographic information systems, property, and navigation and precise measurements.

-Bachelor of Science in Mapping and Geo – Information Engineering (Four-year)
+A Bachelor's of Science in Mapping and Geo-Information Engineering (Four-year)

 The three year degree in Mapping and Geo-Information is similar to the four year one, except it does not include faculty specific engineering courses and has a fewer number of elective courses.

 Dr. Reuma Arav,graduate of Mapping And Geo-Information Engineering program

 How did I learn about the mapping and geo-information program

 I was deliberating which degree course to pursue at the Technion and then I stumbled across a newsletter of the Mapping and Geo-Information engineering program.
 I was curious to learn more about an area I knew nothing about.
 To my surprise, I found that it is the foundation of any development, design, and construction, and that none of this could happen without the involvement of a mapping and geo-information engineer.